-The three bands of potential awards are:
+The three Vento bands outlining potential injury to feelings awards are:

-- Lower band - less serious cases, for example, where the act of discrimination is an isolated or one-off occurrence.
+Lower Band – less serious cases, for example, where the act of discrimination is an isolated or one-off occurrence.

-- Middle Band – cases that do not merit an award in the upper band.
+Middle Band – cases that do not merit an award in the upper band.

-What are the changes?
+What are the changes to the Vento bands?

-From 6 April 2021 the Vento bands will be as follows:
+From 6 April 2021, the new Vento bands for injury to feelings compensation are as follows:

-- Lower band: £900 to £9,100 (an increase of £100 to upper limit);
+Lower Band: £900 to £9,100 (an increase of £100 to upper limit);

-- Middle band: £9,100 to £27,400 (an increase of £400 to upper limit); and
+Middle Band: £9,100 to £27,400 (an increase of £400 to upper limit); and

-- Upper band: £27,400 to £45,600 (an increase of £600 to upper limit).
+Upper band: £27,400 to £45,600 (an increase of £600 to upper limit).

-What does this mean for employers?
+What do the new Vento bands mean for employers?

 We’re here to help